-But there is a tipping point beyond which it doesn’t add any value and but rather diminishes your quality of life and reduces the likelihood of positive effect.
+But there is a tipping point beyond which it doesn’t add any value but rather diminishes your quality of life and reduces the likelihood of a positive effect.

 It becomes stuck stress and you're suffering ahead of time, it will not be helping you further in solving your problems and will not be preventative in any ways.

-Mobile stress that this moving us forward is the stress we want to keep.
+Mobile stress is the stress that is moving us forward, it is the stress we want to keep.

 Even if it will not feel good all the times, it helps us move forward and grow, become stronger and more resilient.

-This type of stress is focused on a current”problem” (a thought you consciously want to label as a problem)or challenge.
+This type of stress is focused on a current”problem” (a thought you consciously want to label as a problem) or a challenge.